A century of decisions

 On March 31, the Seattle Electric Railway and Power Company inaugurates Seattle's first electric streetcar service along 2nd Avenue.
 Frank Osgood tested the cars the day before, with investor Addie Burns as the first passenger.
 Seattle was among the first cities in the nation to adopt electric streetcar technology.

-Electric streetcars sparked a construction boom.
+Why it matters — Electric streetcars sparked a construction boom.
 By 1892, Seattle had 48 miles of streetcar lines and 22 miles of cable car lines.
 These routes established much of Seattle's urban fabric, promoting new neighborhoods in Ballard, Greenwood, Rainier Valley, and West Seattle.

 1887